Vasu-Gambhir/timer-stride/AI_USAGE.md

 The AI was used to:

-- Architect the entire app structure
+- Architect the app structure
-- Guide TypeScript integration and Redux logic
-- Assist in implementing localStorage persistence
 - Generate Tailwind CSS-based UI to match Figma pixel-perfectly
 - Write this documentation